coenttb/coenttb-com-server/Sources/Server Integration/Blog/Posts/3-en-A Tour of PointFreeHTML.md

-# A Tour of PointFreeHTML
+# A tour of PointFreeHTML

 > NOTE:
 > While the ideas in this article are my own, I've used AI to draft it-hope you don't mind the em-dashes (-).